SEPTEMBER 2025

 painting of a moose

-Artist Showcase: Cynthia McCoy
+Artist Showcase: Tammy Meeske

 Granby Library

 Tammy is a Colorado native capturing her beautiful state in watercolor and oil.
-A mountain girl at heart, she is always exploring, hiking, kayaking and taking photos.
+A mountain girl at heart, she is always exploring, hiking, kayaking, and taking photos.
 As an award winning artist, Tammy participates at Victor Celebrates the Arts and Plein Air @ Altitude and is a Signature Artist of the Pikes Peak Watercolor Society and Colorado Watercolor Society.

 Tammy says, “I am a mark maker; I love to lay down those brushstrokes, get in and get out, avoiding overworking my paintings.
 As a Colorado Native I love our blue skies.”